Skip to content

 All homeowners with wood-burning fireplaces should have the fireplace and shoot inspected each year.
 If necessary, repair any damage and clean the entire structure for safe burning through the winter season.
 NEVER leave a fire unattended!

-The ability to order online and have items shipped to the home is a time saving junkies dream.
-Unfortunately with presents sitting on front porches all day invites criminals to the home.
+The ability to order online and have items shipped to the home is a time-saving junkies dream.
+Unfortunately, presents sitting on front porches all day invite criminals to the home.
 Consider having gifts shipped to a neighbor’s home nearby that you can trust or consider installing some type of video monitoring system.
 This way you can avoid the open invitation to criminals like Harry and Marv driving around looking for an opportunity this season.